 The food market offers a wide variety of inexpensive food.
 Definitely the best choice when you are not alone and have conflicting dinner choices!

 Given that all bus routes lead to Valletta, (more about bus routes just below) it is not essential to stay in Valletta to enjoy the delights of the wondrous city.
 However should you opt to stay here, there are many different options.
-From small hotels to authentic stays in old townhouses.
+From luxury to small hotels and authentic stays in old townhouses, and boutiques.
 Check them out below and enjoy!

 On average, hotel prices in Valletta are: